 Can My Insurance Company Deny My Claim?

 If your insurance company deems that the mold was not caused by a covered peril, they may deny your claim.
 In that case, you have the option to appeal their decision or hire a contractor for a second opinion.

 Notice mold in your home?
 Don’t worry, you might not have to pay thousands of dollars out-of-pocket.
 As long as the mold resulted from your insurance company’s list of covered perils, you’ll be able to file a claim.

 Still, it’s best to be proactive when it comes to property management.
 Consider conducting regular inspections to avoid mold growth in the first place.
-You may even hire a property management company like Luxury Property Care to stay on top of your home’s maintenance.
+You may even hire a single-family property management firm like Luxury Property Care to stay on top of your home’s maintenance.
 Our property managers specialize in property preservation of luxury homes, estates, and vacation homes in South Florida.